 (c) $50 000 is prescribed as the maximum amount that an offender may be ordered to pay to a person (other than the Chief Executive Officer or a public authority) as compensation for loss or damage suffered to property.

-[Regulation 44 inserted in Gazette 11 Dec 1998 p.
+[Regulation 44 inserted by Gazette 11 Dec 1998 p.
 6604-5.]

 Schedule 1 — Prescribed premises